 Candidates can also pursue emergency teaching credentials, which allow them to teach in a classroom setting for a limited time until they receive the proper certification.
 While state requirements vary, most emergency credential applicants need bachelor's degrees.
-Similarly, some states either do not require licensure for substitute teachers or provide easier access to these credentials.
+Similarly, some states do not require licensure for substitute teachers.

 Other pathways include teaching at a private or charter school, for which some states and institutions do not require licensure.
 Many private schools, for example, value experience over an education or teaching degree.
 Students interested in this route should contact individual private schools to determine their qualifications.

 Choosing the right teaching degree online requires careful consideration of your unique goals, needs, and circumstances.
 Our list is a good starting point, but you should also perform your own research to find the program that's right for you.

 The Council for the Accreditation of Educator Preparation (CAEP) serves as an accreditation organization for teacher education programs in the United States.
 CAEP was established in 2013 through the consolidation of the National Council for Accreditation of Teacher Education and the Teacher Education Accreditation Council.

 CAEP has received recognition from the Council for Higher Education Accreditation (CHEA), the nation’s largest institutional higher education membership organization.
 CHEA provides quality assurance and oversight of accrediting agencies alongside the U.S. Department of Education.

 The Federal Student Aid Office of the U.S Department of Education mentions two types of loan forgiveness programs for teachers: